Pharmacy Technician Programs in Hartford, CT

 Phone: (866) 526 -6008

-Referred students are expected to complete six months of classroom study as well as a short externship with a local employer.
-Towards the end of the course they are also given access to specialist PTCE prep materials to prepare them to take the test upon graduation.
+Referred students must complete six months of classroom study and a short externship with a local employer.
+Towards the end of the course, they are also given access to specialist PTCE prep materials to prepare them to take the test upon graduation.

-As this is a non-credit program, traditional financial aid is not available, but the vast majority of students have their education paid for via state based job development grants.
+As this is a non-credit program, traditional financial aid is not available, but most students have their education paid for via state-based job development grants.

 950 Main Street, Hartford CT 06103